Triple A (Adolescent Asthma Action) School Program

-Triple A is an award winning, internationally acclaimed peer education program that improves asthma self-management in young people and creates a supportive school environment for asthma.
+Triple A is a free, award winning, internationally acclaimed peer education program that improves asthma self-management and smoking resilience in young people.

 How does the Triple A program work?

-Step 1: Triple A Educators (asthma educators and university students) train volunteer Year 10-12 students to be Triple A Peer Leaders, during a one-day workshop.
+Step 1: Triple A Educators (university students) train volunteer Year 10-12 students to be Triple A Peer Leaders during a one-day workshop.
 Peer Leaders acquire skills in group facilitation and leadership.

 Step 2: Peer leaders deliver four lessons to Year 7-8 students using the peer leader’s manual as a guide.
-Students learn about asthma and self-management through videos, games and activities.
+Students learn about asthma self-management and smoking resilience through videos, games and activities.

-Step 3: Wider dissemination of Triple A messages occurs when students from the Year 7-8 classes relay what they have learnt to members of the school community, through creative arts or social media.
+Step 3: Year 7-8 students relay what they have learnt to members of the school community, through creative arts or social media.